 How to Make Cloverleaf Rolls

-- After shaping the rolls, the filled muffin tin can be refrigerated, covered, for up to 24 hours.
-Let the dough sit at room temperature for 30 minutes before baking.
+The filled muffin tin can be refrigerated immediately after shaping the rolls, covered with plastic wrap, for up to 24 hours.
+Let the dough sit at room temperature for 30 minutes before baking, then bake as directed in the recipe.

 Cloverleaf Rolls